 Go-to brands include Ergobaby, Tula, LILLEbaby, and Lenny Lamb (but these come in infant and toddler, so you end up buying two…).
 Make sure they go up to 40-45lbs for long, loooong term use.
 If I was buying one today, I would buy this one.

 There are a lot of pumps on the market.
 What pump is best depends on how you envision using it.
-Regardless, I would definitely get a manual pump; I like the Medela Harmony pump.
-And if you find that you leak a lot while nursing on one breast, the Haakaa “pump” is brilliant!
+Regardless, I would definitely get a manual pump.
+And if you find that you leak a lot while nursing on one breast, a silicone collection bottle, like the Haakaa “pump”, is brilliant!

 Please chat with me in person about which electric pump would best suit your needs (a lot will depend on what your insurance will cover and whether you’re willing to spend your own money!)